mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-17-Windows-LAPS-and-Local-Administrator-Control/README.md

 This lab reinforced several important IAM and endpoint security lessons:

-- Local administrator passwords should not be shared, reused, or manually tracked
+- Local Administrator passwords should not be shared, reused, or manually tracked
 - LAPS helps reduce lateral movement risk by rotating and storing local admin passwords securely
 - Password retrieval should be delegated through groups, not assigned directly to individual users
 - OU targeting matters because policy scope determines which systems are managed